 Rib Breaker, Attacker vs Defender, 2 Actions, CPB 3

 The monk strikes out with an injuring attack that weakens the target’s abilities by -1 attacker/defender roll per Chi for a round.
 Rib Breaker also exposes a target’s armor to a piercing attack during Koobar.

 Stun Strike, Attacker vs Defender, 2 Actions, CPB 4

 Whenever the monk strikes a target it can spend 1 Chi to stagger them.
 During Koobar, Stun Strike staggers them for a round.

 The monk uses 5 Chi to perform 5 combo strikes.
 Flurry Strikes is usable once per CPB per rest.

 The Wind Cho'ku is a defensive dodging form used to dance around enemy attacks and keep them under the effects of infuriate with dexterity based striking.
 Wind Cho'ku also increases the maximum CR storage by CPB and all energy spells cause infuriate.
 While in Wind Cho'ku the monk also gains Wind Dance, the ability to spend a CR to avoid a ranged attack.

 Intervening Dance, Reactive Ability, CPB 1

-Can spend 1 CR to Wind Dance toward another target on their failed defender roll to intercept the attack and use a reaction if one is available.
+Can spend 1 CR to Wind Dance toward another target on their failed defender roll to intercept the attack, rolling their defender roll against the attack, and use a reaction if CR is available.